 Guidance for parents

-In our largest market, Sweden, we have founded a telecom coalition together with the major local telecom operators and ECPAT, a global network dedicated to fight online child sexual exploitation (OCSE).
+In our largest market, Sweden, we have founded a tech coalition together with the major local telecom operators and ECPAT, a global network dedicated to fight online child sexual exploitation (OCSE).
+The coalition also includes tech actors that directly can have an impact on fighting sexual exploitation of children.
 By sharing information and gathering statistics, we hope that the cooperation will result in new opportunities and tools to use in the fight against OCSE.